UPDATED ARTICLE

 OED -> Thoroughly.
 1. In a way that penetrates or goes through; right through, quite through.
 2. In thorough manner of degree; in every part of detail; in all respects; with nothing left undone; fully, completely wholly, entirely, perfectly.

-It used to be said by KJBO advocates that “throughly” meant “fully specifically through the inside as well as the outside” while “thoroughly” meant “generally fully through”.
-These old definitions were not rigorously correct.
+It used to be said by some KJBO advocates many years ago that “throughly” meant “fully through the inside as well as the outside” while “thoroughly” just meant on the outside.
+So this implied that the meaning dichotomy was on whether the description was to do with the inside of something.
+I expect that those old definitions were not based upon a full examination nor were rigorously correct.
+Moreover, some people have looked into this area since to study further the distinctions.

-If you take the first definition from both entries of the words from the OED, it will explain everything, and make sense as to why these are two separate words with separate meanings.
+Someone could just take the first definitions from both entries of the words from the OED, and this already shows, by the differences between them, that these are two separate words with separate meanings.